DavesCodeMusings/CloudPi/ldap-config-hints.md

 Authentication Method: LDAP
 Automatic User Provisioning: Enabled
 Server Type: Custom

-LDAP Server: ldap.mypi.home (change as needed) Anonymous Mode: Enabled
+LDAP Server: ldap.mypi.home
+Anonymous Mode: Disabled
+ReaderDN: uid=search,dc=home

+StartTLS: Enabled
+Skip verification of server certificate: Enabled*

+Base DN: ou=People,dc=home
+Username attribute: uid
+Filter: (objectClass=posixAccount)
 ```

-Enable LDAP Security parameters as appropriate for your LDAP/LDAPS configuration.
-User and group search uses the standard configuration.
+>Rather than skipping certificate verification, you may copy the contents of `/etc/ldap/tls/ca-certificates.crt` to your desktop PC and use it to upload for the _TLS CA certificate_ file.

 To take advantage of auto-provisioning, create a Portainer Team called _Portainer Admins_ under Users > Teams.
 Give the team access to the Docker environment using the Manage Access link on the Environments configuration page.